 It's about taking less than what you put in.
 This concept has a multiplier effect.
 If you put 100 units of XYZ into something and only take out 80, then that remaining 20 can be applied to producing more of what you want, which continues to snowball.
 We have not grown with a mindset to throw a bunch of money this way and see what works.
 We’ve made something work, focused on pain points that need addressing, and grown from there in a very meaningful, measurable way.
 The growth that comes in a measured, sustainable way doesn’t go away overnight.
-This is a concept we’ve seen tested and holding across the digital landscape.
+This is a concept that’s been tested and has held across the digital landscape.

 What platform/tools do you use for your business?

 So, Everflow was launched on the Google Cloud Platform, which has been a foundational decision that has served us really well.
 It was a cost-effective way to build a scalable, low-maintenance infrastructure.
 Since we don’t have to manage our own databases, it’s literally just a matter of upgrading to more cloud space whenever it’s time to scale.